pub struct Incompatible { /* private fields */ }Expand description

 pub fn try_from_features( description: impl Into<Cow<'static, str>>, disjoint_security_protocols: Option<impl IntoIterator<Item = (SecurityDescriptor, MacRole)>>, ) -> Option<Self>

-if any given features are not disjoint.
-For example, None
+Returns None if any given features are not disjoint.
+For example, None is returned

 if a security protocol appears more than once with differing roles, because this implies